Tilt-based Aberration Estimation in Transmission Electron Microscopy: Conclusion

 \section{Conclusion}

-This paper addresses the challenge of fast and accurate aberration estimation in TEM based on beam-tilt induced image shifts.
-We formulate the problem as a sensor scheduling task within a Kalman filtering framework, leveraging the physical relationship between electron beam tilts and image shifts to estimate multiple aberration coefficients simultaneously while accounting for their temporal drift.
-The tilt sequence is optimized offline using an A-optimality criterion through gradient-based receding-horizon optimization with multiple starting points to handle the non-convex cost landscape.
-The proposed method also allows for the prioritization of specific aberrations through a user-defined weighting matrix.
-We further propose an approach using EM to estimate sample-dependent model parameters.
+Image-shift based aberration estimation in TEM has historically been limited by sensitivity to specimen drift and slow image acquisition and processing.
+This paper addresses both of these barriers.
+Fast GPU-based image shift tracking accelerates the measurement process, enabling the application of more tilts within a given time frame.
+The main contribution of this paper is a method to optimize the sequence of applied tilts to maximize information gain.
+To this end, we formulate tilt-based aberration estimation as a sensor scheduling problem within a Kalman filtering framework that leverages the physical relationship between beam tilts and image shifts to estimate multiple aberration coefficients simultaneously.
+A key element of the framework is that it explicitly accounts for the temporal evolution of aberration coefficients, including specimen drift.
+The tilt sequence is optimized offline using an A-optimality criterion through gradient-based receding-horizon optimization with multiple starting points.
+We further propose an EM-based approach to estimate specimen-dependent measurement noise, tailoring the optimization to the specific specimen being imaged.
+The model predicts that optimized patterns achieve equal estimation accuracy in approximately 42\% fewer time steps compared to naive patterns.

-Experimental validation on a real TEM set-up demonstrates that the optimized tilt sequences significantly outperform naive patterns, reducing the required estimation time by over 40\% while achieving similar accuracy.
-A potential limitation is the reliance on the physical tilt-shift model.
-However, the experimental results indicate that the realized variance in estimates closely aligns with the KF-predicted variance, signaling that the model mismatch is limited.
-For this reason, the proposed methodology is deemed a promising candidate for fast and accurate TEM alignment, especially in the presence of drifting aberration parameters.
+Experiments on a real TEM set-up confirm the model predictions.
+The realized estimation variance across all tested tilt patterns closely matches the KF predictions, and optimized patterns substantially outperform naive ones.
+Beyond comparing tilt patterns, we also evaluate the overall method against the widely used Zemlin tableau.
+The proposed method achieves comparable or higher image quality on amorphous specimens.
+Importantly, the method also extends to non-amorphous specimens where the Zemlin tableau cannot operate, as demonstrated on a polycrystalline gold specimen.

+A potential limitation is the reliance on the physical tilt-shift model, though the close match between predicted and realized estimation variance indicates limited model mismatch.
+The method also requires sufficient image features for reliable shift tracking, which may not hold for specimens with very uniform contrast.
+In such cases, the image tracker provides a natural diagnostic: anomalously small cross-correlation peaks between the template and the image can signal unreliable shift estimates that can be flagged or discarded.
+Beyond the TEM application, the sensor scheduling formulation and receding-horizon optimization approach may be of independent interest in other settings with continuous scheduling parameters and drifting system properties.